zalyoung/gitlab-handbook/content/handbook/engineering/infrastructure-platforms/_index.md

 We use objective and key results to set goals in alignment with [OKRs at GitLab](/handbook/company/okrs/).
 [Our OKR process](/handbook/engineering/infrastructure/platforms/okrs/) is shared between all teams in Saas Platforms.

-### Hiring
+### Hiring and Interviewing

-[Our hiring process](/handbook/engineering/infrastructure/platforms/hiring/) is shared between all teams in SaaS Plaforms.
+[Our hiring process](/handbook/engineering/infrastructure/platforms/hiring/) is shared between all teams in Infrastructure Plaforms.

+This [Infrastructure Platforms Interviewing Guide](/handbook/hiring/interviewing/infrastructure-interview/) offers more detail on some of our regular openings, interview process and other useful information related to applying to jobs with us.
+More information on our current openings can be found on the [careers page](https://about.gitlab.com/jobs/).

 ## Platforms Learning Path